LizaRozman/lizarozman.github.io/README.md

  3. aboutus.md: code for the "About us" page
  4. config.yml: for settings that affect your entire website (came witht he tamplate)
  5. AUTHORS.md: contain information about the authors of the page

+## Other commeents.
+We aould like to point out that there was no data on brain structures in Wikidata therefore the output for a combination of diseases with Mental Depression will only give the output of the other one.
+We would also like to point out that two of the output treatments for Mental Depression are "Jeff Bezos" and "Pee Pee Island" because they are also in Wikidata.
- 6. assets --> js --> Function_VennData.js: contains the function for the Venn diagrams
+ 7. assets --> js --> Function_VennData.js: contains the function for the Venn diagrams
- 7. assets --> js --> queries.js: contains functions that assemble Wikidata queries
+ 8. assets --> js --> queries.js: contains functions that assemble Wikidata queries
- 8. assets --> img: contains all of the images used for the website
+ 9. assets --> img: contains all of the images used for the website
- 9. posts --> 2021-11-19-brain-anatomy.html: contains the code for the blog post about brain anatomy and function
+ 10. posts --> 2021-11-19-brain-anatomy.html: contains the code for the blog post about brain anatomy and function